google/earthenterprise/earth_enterprise/BUILD_RPMS.md

 A new SCons target was added to make RPMs, **package_install**, that can be run from the *earth_enterprise* subdirectory.
 This can be used after **stage_install** to verify the build, as it uses the stage install directory.
 This will setup the stage install directory, install Gradle if needed, and then uses Gradle to generate RPMs.
 The RPMs are created in the *rpms/build/distributions* subdirectory.
 A typical invocation for building release RPMs might be ```scons -j8 release=1 package_install```.
 All other files related to RPM generation are found in the *rpms* sub-directory as well.
-Scripts for pre/post install operations are found under the related rpm directory in *rpms* and common templates for package script generation in *rpms/shared*.
+Scripts for pre/post install operations are found under the related package directory in *rpms*, and common templates for package script generation is found in *rpms/shared*.

 Currently a separate RPM is created for **opengee-postgis**, and a common RPM for all other third party dependencies called **opengee-common**.
 These are required installs.
-A separate RPM is also produced for **opengee-server** and **opengee-fusion**, which can then each be installed and used independently, much like the ```install_server.sh``` and ```install_fusion.sh``` scripts allowed fusion and server to be separately installed when building out of the Git repo checkout directly.
+A separate RPM is also produced for **opengee-server** and **opengee-fusion**, which can then each be installed and used independently, much like the ```install_server.sh``` and ```install_fusion.sh``` scripts allowed Open GEE Fusion and Server to be separately installed when building out of the Git repo checkout directly.

 ## Installing RPMs
 After the SCons **package_install** target completes you can install and